Here’s your chance!

-OUR RECENT HOT STAMPER COMMENTARY FOR THE EARLY LABEL A5/B7 UK PRESSING
+OUR RECENT HOT STAMPER COMMENTARY FOR THE EARLY LABEL A5/B5 UK PRESSING

 - You’ll find very good Hot Stamper sound on both sides of this vintage PLUM and ORANGE (A5/B5) Atlantic British pressing

-- This vintage UK pressing is very lively and fun — it has its problems but the you can be sure that the folks who bought this record when it was new could not have cared less (or even heard them on the systems of their day)
+- This vintage UK pressing is very lively and fun — it has its problems but the you can be sure that the folks who bought this record when it was new could not have cared less (or even heard the problem on their systems)